 Software bots are part of an industry called robotic process automation.
-These software agents reside either on the server or in the cloud and mimic human actions to perform a rule-based task, and are usually not artificially intelligent.
-According to Forrester Research Inc., the market for so-called robotic process automation will grow to $ 2.9 billion by 2021, up from $ 250 million in 2016.
+These software agents reside on the server or in the cloud, mimic human actions to perform a rule-based task, and are usually not artificially intelligent.
+According to Forrester Research Inc., the so-called robotic process automation market will grow to $ 2.9 billion by 2021, up from $ 250 million in 2016.

 RPA software is gradually gaining positions worldwide, and it is possible that market profitability may increase by a double-digit percentage every year.